dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 2 mars 2018
+C and C++ don't initialize local variables automatically.
+That can lead to hard to trace down bugs.
+Fortunately the compiler can assist in finding expressions that access uninitialized variables.
+I've noticed when building Firefox that an optimized build triggers lots of false positives.
+Why is that?
+Why can't the compiler distinguish between real uninitialized variable accesses and benign cases?

+Engineering a Compiler, section 8.6 says that the fundamental problem is that data-flow analysis of the Control Flow Graph (CFG) expects all paths through the graph to be reachable, which is not true in practice.
+So the compiler knows too little about the program to avoid false positives.
+Here is an example from that chapter:

+    int main() {
+        int i, n, s;
+        scanf("%d", &n);
+        i = 1;
+        while (i<=n) {
+            if (i==1)
+                s = 0;
+            // Some compilers will flag this as an uninitialized read of |s|
+            s = s + i++;
+        }
+    }

+Another problem is when a value is available through another name and initialized through that name.
+For instance this code from the book, might trigger a false positive:

+    int x;
+    int* p = &x
+    *p = 42;
+    x = x +1

+I tried running both these examples in Compiler Explorer, but I didn't get any false positives.

 ## 28 february 2018
 [The grammar for Webassemblys text format](https://webassembly.github.io/spec/core/text/values.html#integers) says that hexadecimal constants can have a '-' prefix and include '_' chars as